Steady Child Care: Municipality of Anchorage Child Care and Early Education Sector Stimulus Program Frequently Asked Questions (FAQ)

 - The exact amount of financial support will be determined after all eligible applications are processed.
 This ensures we maximize money to you and expend all resources in the available project

-- Funding amounts for eligible licensed child care centers and family child care programs will be based on licensed capacity
+- Funding amounts for eligible licensed child care programs will be based on licensed capacity

-- Eligible ACA accredited day camps and Child Care homes with a business license who are legally providing care for four or fewer children that are not relatives will receive flat funding amounts
+- Eligible ACA accredited day camps will receive flat funding amounts

 - Additional dollars may be added for other services provided